ningk321/ningk321.github.io/_posts/2025-02-25-aviaassist.md

 AviaAssist is a **Swift-based** mobile application developed in collaboration with **Turkish Airlines pilots** and a **UI/UX designer** to improve operational efficiency in aviation.
 The app is designed to assist pilots with **flight calculations, procedural briefings, and real-time data access**.

+I rolled out the application **to 12 pilots**, and used **Firebase Analytics** to track adoption and usage patterns.
+Over the course of a **month**, **7 pilots effectively used AviaAssist consistently during their flights**.
+For the time being, I am unable to continue updating the application due to time constraints.

 ### **🌟 Key Features**
 #### **🕒 Resting Time Calculator**
 - Ensures fair **flight time distribution** among pilots by calculating **resting periods** based on their duty schedules.